CurveDocs/curve-docs/docs/fast-bridge/overview.md

 | **Interval Tracking** | 24-hour periods (86400 seconds) | Ensures smooth processing of bridge transactions |
 | **Reset Mechanism** | Limits reset every 24 hours | Allows continuous bridging while maintaining caps |

-**Implementation:** Limits are enforced by the `FastBridgeL2` contract, where each bridge transaction reduces the available daily limit.
+Limits are enforced by the `FastBridgeL2` contract, where each bridge transaction reduces the available daily limit.
 Limits are tracked using `block.timestamp // INTERVAL` where `INTERVAL = 86400`, and users can check available amounts using `allowed_to_bridge()`.

----

 **Minimum Bridge Amounts**

 To prevent uneconomical transactions, the system enforces minimum bridge amounts to prevent gas-inefficient small transactions as claiming small amounts can be expensive on Ethereum (high relative fee).

 The minimum amount can be adjusted by the DAO.

+---

 ## **Emergency Controls**

 In case of emergencies, the system includes additional controls.
 The Kill Switch can stop all minting operations (KILLER_ROLE), Individual Kills can stop specific minters (KILLER_ROLE), Limit Adjustment can modify daily limits (DEFAULT_ADMIN_ROLE), and Debt Ceiling Updates can modify debt ceilings (Governance).

+---

 ## **Fee Structure**

 The FastBridge system implements a carefully designed fee structure that balances user accessibility with operational sustainability.
 Initially, there will be fee-free transfers for the first 1-4 weeks to encourage adoption and gather usage data.
 After this initial period, fees are set to cover the keeper operational expenses and ensure the system's long-term viability.

+- Native token fees on L2: Callers of `FastBridgeL2.bridge()` must provide `msg.value` covering both the native bridge fee and the LayerZero messaging fee.
+Any excess `msg.value` is refunded to the caller.
+- Vault fee on mainnet: The vault may take a fee (with 10^18 precision) from amounts released via fast bridge.
+The fee is sent to `fee_receiver` and is adjustable by admin within a hard cap of 100%.
+- Pre-minted release: The vault releases pre-minted crvUSD immediately upon fast message arrival; this is economically backed by the pending native bridge inflow and managed via the vault’s debt-ceiling rug mechanism.